Deep Underground Neutrino Experiment: Competition from Hyper-K and other experiments

-a 5σ (hence discovery level) result on CP violation would be released from Hyper-K in 2034 and from DUNE in 2039.
-Estimations on reaching a 5σ understanding of the mass ordering were more hopeful in a head-to-head competition with Hyper-K, with DUNE beating Hyper-K by two years if the 2022 schedule does not slip.
-This is because Hyper-K has a shorter baseline than DUNE, and capability of determining the mass-ordering depends on distance the neutrinos travel.
-However, both DUNE and Hyper-K are predicted to be scooped on the mass ordering by combination of the JUNO experiment in China and as set of atmospheric neutrino experiments that exist or are now under construction.
+a 5σ (hence discovery level) result on CP violation could potentially be released from Hyper-K in 2034 and from DUNE in 2039.
+DUNE can reach a 5σ understanding of the mass ordering ahead of Hyper-K, as Hyper-K has a shorter baseline than DUNE, and capability of determining the mass ordering depends on distance the neutrinos travel..
+Additionally, the experiments have complementarity in many parts of their programs, including sensitivity to different flavors of astrophysical neutrinos, such as from a potential galactic supernova, due to the different target nuclei.

-Fermilab Director Merminga was confronted about the potential for DUNE to be scooped by the competition in a presentation to the House Science Committee in June 2022.
+Fermilab Director Merminga was asked about the potential for DUNE to be scooped by competition in a presentation to the House Science Committee in June 2022.
 In response, Merminga claimed that the projects are complementary, with DUNE providing more precise reconstructions of neutrino interactions due to the liquid argon technology than can be achieved in the water-based Hyper-K water detector.
-However, Merminga did not explain why more precise reconstruction is required given that the water detectors can reach the same physics goals.
+However, Merminga did not explain why more precise reconstruction is required.